n. pl. di·vasor di·ve (dēvā)

 2. A very successful singer of nonoperatic music: a jazz diva.

-3. Slang One who demands that attention be paid to his or her needs, especially without regard to anyone else's needs or feelings.
+3. Slang A person who demands that attention be paid to their needs, especially without regard to anyone else's needs or feelings.

 [Italian, from Latin dīva, goddess, feminine of dīvus, god; see dyeu- in the Appendix of Indo-European roots.]